KamilMakiela/SF-BMA/README.md

 ### `sfa_fit_rep`

 Estimates a single regression or stochastic frontier model and returns a structure containing the estimation results.
+In particular it returns information criteria such as: BIC, AIC, and more importantly the integrated likelihood value (aka marginal data density), which is a Bayesian measure of quality of model fit.
+Any of these can later be used by search algorithms.
+I recommend using integrated likelihood for an exact, fully Bayesian approach, or BIC for speed.

 ## Bayesian Model Averaging and Model-Space Search